 Of course doing everything yourself isn’t the most efficient way of starting a business but that’s how most successful entrepreneurs with financial constraints began.
 Once you start earning some profit, you can reinvest it into the business by hiring employees so that you’re completely hands free to focus on other departments such as growth and innovation.

 Most Digital Businesses Can be Set Up for Free

 A lot of things on the internet are free.
 Consider the number of learning resources and opportunities you can access online with the click of a button, all free of cost.

-Similarly, of your business requires a website, there are several free platforms like WordPress and Wix that will host your website for free (or for a small fee) and allow you to create a brand new website under 30 minutes using pre-designed templates.
+Similarly, if your business requires a website, there are several free platforms like WordPress and Wix that will host your website for free (or for a small fee) and allow you to create a brand new website in under 30 minutes using pre-designed templates.

 If you know the right platforms and tricks, you can even do marketing for your business for free, thanks to the power of social media and search engine optimization.